newsnowlabs/dockside/docs/developing/updating-theia.md

 Perform the following steps within the IDE of a devtainer launched from a test Dockside image using the `Dockside (IDE from image)` profile:

-1. Install the Git Graph extension
+1. [If not preinstalled] Install the Git Graph extension
    - View > Extensions
    - Search for 'Git Graph'
    - Click 'Install'
-2. Run command `Git Graph: Add Git Repository`, select the `dockside` folder and click `Open`.
-3. Run command `Git Graph: View Git Graph (git log)`.
+2. Click `Git Graph` in the IDE status bar (or run command `Git Graph: View Git Graph (git log)`).
-4. Confirm that the Git Graph git log display opens up.
+3. Confirm that the Git Graph git log display opens up.

 ### Testing patch to modify browser title to incorporate devtainer name